jessysutherns/cartesian-manipulator-control/README.md

 ## 🧩 Simulink Model

-The full control system is implemented in Simulink, where each joint is modelled independently with a PID controller and feedback loop.
+The full system, including both dynamic modelling and control implementation, is developed in Simulink.

 The model file is available in the `models/` folder.